luo-group/SPURS/docs/source/usage.rst

    # Make predictions
    ddg = model(pdb, return_logist=True)

-The results are normalized, so the value in `ddg` for wild-type amino acids will be zero.

-The model returns a tensor `ddg` containing stability predictions for all possible amino acid substitutions at each position.
+The model returns a tensor ``ddg`` containing stability predictions for all possible amino acid substitutions at each position.
 The values are normalized so that wild-type amino acids have a score of 0, while destabilizing mutations have positive scores and stabilizing mutations have negative scores.

 To get the prediction for the wild-type amino acid at a specific position: